With hundreds of antennas on the market, it can be overwhelming trying to determine which one is best for your vehicle.

 Pros - Great Performance & Easy Installation

 If you have a vehicle with a metal roof, it's hard to beat the performance of a tall magnet mount antenna on your roof.
-The central mounting location and heigh of the antenna (at the highest point on the vehicle) will result in the best performance you'll be able to get in any single antenna install apart from a 102" whip.
+The central mounting location and height of the antenna (at the highest point on the vehicle) will result in the best performance you'll be able to get in any single antenna install apart from a 102" whip.

-Plus, it's super easy to install.
+In addition, it is super easy to install.
 Unlike other antennas that require special mounts that often require drilling into your vehicle, a magnetic mount antenna installs simply and cleanly to your rooftop.
 Just set it in place and you're done!

 Cons - Clearance and Durability

-While you'll enjoy impressive performance, you're more likely to have clearance issues with a magnetic mount antenna given it's high mount location.
+While you'll enjoy impressive performance, you're more likely to have clearance issues with a magnetic mount antenna given its high mount location.

-Magnetic mount antennas utilize an antenna whip that inserts into the magnetic / plastic base.
-Unlike a fiberglass antenna, these whips are very thin - similar in diameter to a paperclip.
+Magnetic mount antennas utilize an antenna whip that inserts into the magnetic/plastic base.
+Unlike a fiberglass antenna, these whips are very thin, similar in diameter to a paperclip.